ocurrent/bun/README.md

 # Building

-The usual `jbuilder` runes should be sufficient:
+The usual `dune` command should be sufficient:

 ```
-jbuilder build --dev @install
+dune build
 ```

 # For CI